 Most feeder insects have a high phosphorous to calcium ratio.
 I’ll spare you the detailed explanation (although if you do want it, go here) — in short, without extra dietary calcium to fix this ratio, a chameleon can get very sick.
 Fortunately it’s easy to correct this.
 Just throw your feeder insects into a plastic bag with a little calcium powder, shake them around, and dump them in your chameleon’s cage.

 Just because your chameleon has a UVB light doesn’t mean that you should skip vitamin D3 supplementation.
 However, vitamin D3 is a fat-soluble vitamin, which means that excess gets stored in your chameleon’s fat reserves rather than expelled as waste.
 To avoid accidental overdose, alternate between uses of calcium with D3 and calcium without.
-My calcium supplements of choice for chameleons are:

 On vitamin A: Vitamin A is a bit of a hot topic in the chameleon community.
 In the early 90s, a rash of vitamin A toxicity cases were found in captive chameleons, and as a result the entire reptile community switched to beta carotene (a precursor to vitamin A) in supplements rather than retinol, preformed vitamin A.